Practice like a Pro – 5 Putting Drills for Instant Improvement

 The first, and in my opinion most important fundamental is to have a putting stroke that goes straight back and through.

-When the stroke gets longer on distance putts the arch of the putting stroke will be slightly towards the inside, which is what is suppose to happen.
+When the stroke gets longer on distance putts, the arc of the putting stroke will be slightly towards the inside, which is what is suppose to happen.

 The first 3 – 4 inches on the backstroke and follow through has to be as straight as possible.